 In the extremely unlikely event that a paper is destroyed in transit, the candidate will need to take another exam.

 We can’t make copies of the exam papers at the venues.
-Photocopying or photographing 1,600 exam booklets before transportation for professional scanning is not feasible, and such additional handling creates unacceptable risks.
+Photocopying or photographing a large amount of exam booklets before transportation for professional scanning is not feasible, and such additional handling creates unacceptable risks.

 As soon as the RACGP receives the digitised papers, they will immediately be stored safely and securely, with all our usual data protection including secure storage and both on- and off-site backups.